mr-ravin/RotationWars/README.md

 What adds to the challenge?

 1. The platform continuously accelerates.
-2. Each collision affects the players' control direction, altering how movement buttons respond.
+2. Each collision affects the player's control direction, altering how movement buttons respond.

 |Target OS Details|Number|
 |-----------------|------|